alphagov/design-patterns/patterns/index.md

 1. Don't use a pattern unless there's a genuine need for it
 2. Try the patterns here before creating your own versions
 3. If they don't work for your users, change them until they do
-4. Lets us know if you use or change a pattern, so we can share
+4. [Let us know](https://designpatterns.hackpad.com/Pattern-library-0eUk1OdHvql) if you use or change a pattern

 ## Code examples